Physical AI · Inference & Training Optimization

 Training Efficiency

 Generating AI-tailored simulation data is expensive.
-Every training run that can be made more efficient (fewer GPU-hours, faster convergence, better data utilization) directly expands the range of physical systems the lab can tackle.
+Every training run made more efficient — fewer GPU-hours, faster convergence, better data utilization — directly expands the range of physical systems the lab can tackle.

 The lab needed a partner who understood both the model architectures and the production constraints, without asking them to sacrifice the physical accuracy that makes their work unique.